Design-and-Innovation-2023/Team10B/docs/exploration/index.md

 We sketched this out to find out more about how we can incorporate certain design features of the smartibot into our prototype.

+The main concerns of users is whether they can  easily identifying front/back, and the speed of the robot.
+Smartibot can provide a face to show that it’s the front and it uses a different motor from the curio which makes it faster, addressing the existing concerns faced by users.

 ### Front

 ![sketch-front](./img/sketch-front.jpg)